Central Business District, Prince Albert, Saskatchewan

 The Central Business District or downtown is located in the heart of Prince Albert's downtown core.
 It is the dominant hub for retail, financial, personal and professional services in the city.
 Only regional shopping centres are permitted in the area.
 Many national businesses were housed in the area, but most have moved to other parts of the city.

 It is located from 2nd Ave West - Central Avenue and extends between 2nd and 3rd Avenue East.
 It also goes from 15th Street and goes to River Street.
 The Central Business District is situated in Midtown.
 Plus it is home to many local businesses, civil, provincial, and federal government services.

 In the downtown of Prince Albert, many buildings are of architectural and historic value and interest still remain.^{} Urban city planners as well as landscape architects have a concept of growth and development for the Prince Albert downtown area which was to come to fruition in 2020.

-Demographics

-There are many seniors' high-rise complexes in the area.
-Some are near the area's many amenities.